|Biology of Spirochetes|

 In collaboration with the Genomic Platform of the Pasteur Institute, we sequenced the genome of the saprophyte Leptospira biflexa which is our model bacteria.
 Indeed, numerous tools for genetic manipulation of this saprophytic strain have been developed by our group in the recent years, including random and targeted mutagenesis.
 We have started the comparison of the genetic content between L. biflexa and pathogenic species that have been already sequenced.
 Comparative genomics reveals clues on the life-styles of Leptospira in the environment and in the infected host.

-iii) Identification of virulence factors in Leptospira
+iii) Characterization of biofilm formation in Leptospira spp.

-Keywords: Spirochetes, Leptospira, Borrelia, epidemiology, genetics, mutagenesis
+Keywords: Spirochetes, Leptospira, epidemiology, genetics, virulence factors

 Bourhy, P., H. Louvel, I. Saint Girons, and M. Picardeau.
 2005.
-Random insertional mutagenesis of Leptospira interrogans, the agent of leptospirosis, using a marinertransposon.
+Random insertional mutagenesis of Leptospira interrogans, the agent of leptospirosis, using a mariner transposon.
 J. Bacteriol.
-187 :3255-3258.
+187:3255-3258.
 PMID: 15838053

 Salaun, L., F. Merien, S. Gurianova, G. Baranton, and M. Picardeau.
 2006.
 Application of multilocus variable-number tandem-repeat analysis for molecular typing of the agent of leptospirosis.
 J. Clin.
 Microbiol.
 44:3954-3962.
 PMID: 17088367